Great Stella Manual

 Nets

 Another type of view is the Unfolded Net view.
 Use PageUp and PageDown to move through the list of nets required.
 Hit Ctrl+P to print the net (or to print any other view type, but make sure you have the appropriate view selected first!).
 The demo version will only allow you to print nets for the five Platonic solids, but it will still let you see a print-preview of nets for any model.
-Nets are laid out differently for printing from how they appear on the screen, in an attempt to fit as many nets onto each page as possible.
-You get a dialog full of options for printing nets, but you can ignore most of these to start with and just click on "Preview" (or hit Enter).
+The Net view shows one unfolded net at a time, but when printing, all required nets are included.
+Great Stella attempts to pack as many onto each page as it can to minimize paper requirements.

 Folding Nets

-The "Nets->Nets Shown in 3D View" submenu gives you control over what is shown in the Folding Net view.
+The "Nets→Nets Shown in 3D View" submenu gives you control over what is shown in the Folding Net view.
 Your options are:

-This submenu contains the following options:
+The "Nets→Net/Paper Color Mixing" submenu allows this.
+It contains the following options:

 Scale

 Before printing out nets, you are going to want to decide how big to make your model.
 This is what the items on the "Scale" menu are for.
 They let you change the scale of the whole model by specifying the length of certain features, such as edge length or radius.
 Note: the model does not get bigger or smaller on the screen, but printed nets or exported models will reflect the change in scale.
-Here's what the items on this menu do:
+However, if you have tabs on your nets, then you will see them change size.
+Visually, they scale in the opposite direction to the change you make, because while the model might be physically bigger, it remains the same size on the screen, so the tabs which have remained the same physical size, are therefore shown to be smaller.

 Undo/Redo

 Most operations can be undone and redone, including changing to a new model, changing the scale of the model, and changing face colors and images.
-Use "Edit->Undo" (keyboard shortcut: Ctrl+Z) to undo, and "Edit->Redo" (keyboard shortcut: Ctrl+R) to redo.
+Use "Edit→Undo" (keyboard shortcut: Ctrl+Z) to undo, and "Edit→Redo" (keyboard shortcut: Ctrl+R) to redo.
 Both operations are also available on the main toolbar.
 If you Right-click on either button, you'll see a menu of the last 20 operations that can be undone/redone.
 Select one to perform multiple undos/redos in a single step.

-See also "Edit->Undo Settings" for various options that control the undo mechanism.
+See also "Edit→Undo Settings" for various options that control the undo mechanism.
 You may limit the amount of memory used, and the number of undo levels available.

 Advanced Topics